therealsmithy/er-optimizer/ReadMe.md

 make your life a lot harder.
 I think that my findings are interesting and significant because they can be applied to pretty much any situation the game puts you in to.
-As long as you are able to find the armor it recommends, you can set yourself up to dominated any encounter if you know what type of damage type you will be facing.
+As long as you are able to find the armor it recommends, you can set yourself up to dominate any encounter if you know what type of damage type you will be facing.